 Cultured ghee, or as it is known in Ayurveda, Ghruta and “liquid gold,” is a deeply nourishing substance revered for its medicinal benefits in treating both the mind and body.
 But what exactly is cultured ghee?
 How is it different from ghee?
 Read on to learn about the benefits of cultured ghee and where to buy it.

 What Is Cultured Ghee Exactly?

-Cultured ghee is a bit different from foods that Westerners call cultured.
-In the West, this term mostly refers to foods that contain live cultures.
-Cultured butter and ghee or Ghruta don’t have these organisms in them, but they have been through a similar fermentation process as the one that leads to foods like kimchi and sauerkraut.
+In the West, the term “cultured” mostly refers to foods that contain live cultures.
+Cultured ghee or Ghruta don’t have these organisms in them, but they have been through a similar fermentation process as the one that leads to foods like kimchi and sauerkraut.